raspberrypilearning/stamping-app/en/step_5.md

 ## Buttons
 Now its time to create buttons.
 What do your buttons need to do?
-Grow, shrink, flip horizontally, flip vertical;y, ghost etc.
+Grow, shrink, flip horizontally, flip vertically, ghost?

 --- task ---
 Go to the [Stamping app](https://scratch.mit.edu/studios/27160618){:target="_blank"} Scratch studio.